-There are also a number of people working on our sites as employees of companies providing outsourced services, such as cleaning and catering.
+There are also a number of people working on our sites as employees of companies providing outsourced services, such as cleaning, logistics and catering.
 The nature of these services may mean there is an increased inherent risk of slavery and human trafficking.
 The companies that provide these services are subject to the Global T&Cs.
-We have sought and received additional assurances that they have set out actions in order to address the slavery and human trafficking risk within their operations and supply chain.
+We have sought and received additional assurances that they have identified actions to address the slavery and human trafficking risk within their operations and supply chain.